jameskajon/jameskajon.com/_projects/personal-website.md

 ---
 title: jameskajon.com
 html_title: jameskajon<wbr>.com
-subtitle: This website to show off my programming projects and experiences.
+subtitle: My programming projects and experiences.
-description: This website was originally written using the Django framework during the summer of 2019 to highlight my programming projects and experiences.
-It now serves the same purpose but is written using Jekyll and runs on GitHub Pages instead of Python running on an AWS NGINX server.
+description: This website highlights my programming projects and experiences.
+It was originally written using the Django framework during the summer of 2019 and ran on an AWS NGINX server.
+As of 2021, it serves the same purpose but has been rewritten using Jekyll and runs on GitHub Pages.
 type: ''
 date: 2020-12-01
 ---